Records (also called "Structures" or "Structs", in many other programming languages) are a lot like Classes except for two crucial differences:

 record keyword, followed by zero or more member declaratins, and closed off with the

 end keyword.
-A list of one of more interfaces to implement can be provided in parenthesis behind the
+An optional ancestor and/or a list of one of more interfaces to implement can be provided in parenthesis behind the

 type Color = public record(IColor) public R, G, B, A: Byte; end;